intershop/intershop-pwa/docs/guides/customizations.md

 Specs should be copied and adapted for the project to use correct demo data.
 When executing tests, the test itself requires an appropriate demo server to be launched before the run.
 We currently use patterns in the test name to determine the channel for which the test can be run.
-E.g. `login-user.b2b.b2c.e2e-spec.ts` can be run on with the inSPIRED B2C and B2B channels.
+For example, `login-user.b2b.b2c.e2e-spec.ts` can be run for the inSPIRED B2C and B2B channels.
 The same system can be adopted for customization projects.

 ## Import Changes from New PWA Release (Migration)